oldman23/mr2combine/README.md

 It's not to be used as a library since it doesn't have any kind of abstraction yet.

-If you are a monster rancher 2 player, i advised not to use this since it has no UI or documentations, and go to legendcup.com instead.
+If you are a monster rancher 2 player, i advise not to use this since it has no UI or documentations, and go to legendcup.com instead.

 ## Data